What Are FHA Lender Overlays And What Are Typical Overlays

 - Most banks will not accept mortgage loan applicants with debt to income ratios higher than 45% to 50%

-- FHA allows mortgage loan applicants with unpaid collection accounts to qualify for FHA insured mortgage loans without having them to pay off the collection accounts
+- HUD allows mortgage loan applicants with unpaid collection accounts to qualify for FHA loans without having them to pay off the collection accounts

 What Are FHA Lender Overlays And How Does It Work?